Exclaustration

-In the canon law of the Catholic Church, exclaustration is the official authorization for a member of a religious order (in short, a religious) bound by perpetual vows to live for a limited time outside their religious institute, usually with a view to discerning whether to depart definitively.
+In the canon law of the Catholic Church, exclaustration is the official authorization for a member of a religious order (known as a religious) bound by perpetual vows to live for a limited time outside their religious institute, usually with a view to discerning whether to depart definitively.

 Distinctions

 Exclaustration is distinguished from permission to live outside of a religious community for purposes such as caring for a parent or for reasons of work or study.
 The religious who in such circumstances is forced to be absent physically does not wish to separate even temporarily from the institute.

 Exclaustration is distinguished also from dispensation from religious vows.
 The exclaustrated religious remains a religious and remains bound by those vows, although the manner of exercising poverty and obedience is altered in view of the changed circumstances.

-A religious bound by temporary vows may for a grave reason be authorized to leave before expiry of the period for which the vows were taken.
-This authorization is called an indult of departure, not an exclaustration.
+A religious bound by temporary vows may for a grave reason be authorized to live in the secular world to discern their vocation.
+This is not intended to be seen as a trial period before seeking an indult (permission to be excepted from a particular norm of church law) of departure; an indult of departure and exclaustration are seen as two different requests.
 Unless the religious rejects it, an indult of departure entails dispensation from the religious vows that have been taken.